 John Harvey’s sister Alice Harvey came to Connah’s Quay circa 1914 when she was about 16/17 years old and worked for a little while at the Quay House.
-She settled here and married in St, Mark’s Church and had her family including Doreen, who still lives in Connah’s Quay.
+She settled here and married in St, Mark’s Church and had her family including Doreen who lived all her life in Connah’s Quay until she passed away in January 2017.
 Indeed her 3 sisters, Lottie, Elizabeth and Kate also came here and married, Charlotte (Lottie) in St. Mark’s Church and Kate & Elizabeth (Lizzie) in St. Ethelwold’s Church, Shotton.

 There is a twist to the story as well, as Kate May Harvey married Alan Darbey who lived in 36, Butler Street, Shotton and who’s brother Albert Curwen Darbey was also killed and is listed on the Connah’s Quay & Shotton War Memorial.
 (Please see read his story) By coincidence my Great Grandson has lived there for a while.